siva102002/Data-Analysis-Dashboard/README.md

 - <a href="https://docs.google.com/spreadsheets/d/1sXtgwIutDMJiaZYS6MDrq3hNUF-YHQJg/edit?usp=sharing&ouid=108432707906348528662&rtpof=true&sd=true">Dataset</a>

 ## Questions (KPIs)
-- Compare the salesperson and their person using single chart.
+- Compare the salesperson and their sales using single chart.
 - Which salesperson got the highest sales and orders?
 - Which product sales more?
 - What are different type of product sold?